ansible/ansible-rulebook/demos/sensu-kafka-demo/instructions.md

 ## Description

 In this demo we will deploy a stack based on a simple web application which is being monitored by a sensu instance.
-Sensu will forward the events to a topic in kafka and a rule set of ansible-events will listen those messages and react when the web application is down to recover it.
+Sensu will forward the events to a topic in kafka and a rule set of ansible-rulebook will listen those messages and react when the web application is down to recover it.

 ![](diagram.jpg)